 What are some of the features available with Fitbit’s GPS?

 - Visual data for a traveled route (accessible via mobile or desktop app)

 There are two primary ways in which your Fitbit product can integrate with GPS:

-- Most Fitbit models rely on your cellphone or smart device to access GPS features like map routes, distance tracking, and more.
+- Some Fitbit models rely on your cellphone or smart device to access GPS features like map routes, distance tracking, and more.